 All photos and graphic designs on this site are ⓒ Sue Owen unless stated otherwise.
 Here’s a little more about the headers I like to rotate out:

 I’ve lived here and loved here.
 Two-stepped and swung here.
 Cheered Buck Owens’ birthday here.
-Seen the Calexico horn section nearly fall off the tiny stage packed with Mavericks and los Super Seven here.
-Loaned out my drivers license so a friend could rent a portable bar here.
-Pondered the dusty disco ball; played some pool; ran into a 7th-grade algebra classmate here.
+Seen the Calexico horn section nearly fall off the tiny stage packed with Mavericks and los Super Seven.
+Loaned out my drivers license so a friend could rent a portable bar.
+Pondered the dusty disco ball; played pool badly; ran into a 7th-grade algebra classmate.
 Fixed my lipstick in the mirror here.
 In weirder moments, eaten breakfast here, watched the “rat highway” in the back here, rung in the New Year with Mojo Nixon here.
 Been a barfly regular for Toni Price, Redd Volkaert, the Blues Specialists here.
 Talked with Danny Roy Young about Texas music in the 1960s here.

 Left my car here.